-The knowledge of the raindrop size distribution (DSD) both at ground and throughout the vertical atmospheric profile is an important topic.
-In remote sensing, parameters of the Z-R relationship, allowing to convert a radar reflectivity into a rain rate, depend on

-- 5 rain microphysics.
-These parameters are generally based on a particular DSD distribution and are supposed constant through the entire atmospheric column.
-In practice, rain rates estimated from reflectivity through the Z-R relationship can vary at least by a factor of two depending on the DSD (List, 1988).
-In telecommunications, and especially for a ground to space telecommunication, rain induced attenuation also depends - on rain microphysics, especially in the Ku band and beyond.
+Knowledge of the raindrop size distribution (DSD), both at the ground and throughout the vertical atmospheric profile, is an important topic.
+In remote sensing, parameters of the Z-R relationship, allowing a radar reflectivity to be converted into a rain rate, depend on rain microphysics.
+These parameters are generally based on a particular DSD distribution and are supposed to be constant through the entire atmospheric column.
+In practice, rain rates estimated from reflectivity through the Z-R relationship can vary at least by a factor of 2 depending on the DSD (List, 1988).
+In telecommunications, and especially for ground to space telecommunication, rain-induced attenuation also depends on rain microphysics, especially in the Ku band and beyond.
 More generally the observation of vertical DSD profiles is fundamental to address many questions regarding the numerous processes involved during a rain event.
-A large number of investigations have been conducted in order to model the vertical evolution of the DSD during rain for different meteorological situations (List and McFarquhar, 1990; Brown Jr, 1993; Hu, - 15 1995; Prat and Barros, 2007a, b; Barros et al., 2008; Mcfarquhar, 2010).
-The parameterization of the different phenomena occurring during a droplet fall is a complex task due to the great number of processes involved.
-Among them, some are considered as predominant, notably a raindrop can breakup, coalesce or evaporate.
-It is also subject to sorting by gravity along with updraft, downdraft, and horizontal wind.
-All these pro- - 20 cesses, playing an important role in the nature of the DSD, are the subject of numerous studies.
+A large number of investigations have been conducted in order to model the vertical evolution of the DSD during rain for different meteorological situations (List and McFarquhar, 1990; Brown Jr, 1993; Hu, 1995; Prat and Barros, 2007a; Prat and Barros, 2007b; Barros et al., 2008; Mcfarquhar, 2010).
+The parameterization of the different phenomena occurring during droplet fall is a complex task due to the great number of processes involved.
+Among them, some are considered as predominant, notably a raindrop can break up, coalesce or evaporate.
+It is also subject to sorting by gravity along with updrafts, downdrafts and horizontal wind.
+All these processes, playing an important role in the nature of the DSD, are the subject of numerous studies.
 More specifically, raindrop sorting induced by vertical drafts can play an important role in the vertical DSD variability.
-For instance, Kollias et al. (2001) shows that updraft structures can cause horizontal and vertical sorting of raindrops with a lack of large raindrops (> 3mm) in the updraft core and an increase at the periphery.
-Moreover, - 25 concerning evaporation, drizzle can never reach the ground in specific meteorological situations (VanZanten et al., 2005).
-On the other hand, Mcfarquhar (2010) summarizes the main results on models concerning the coalescence and break-up processes.
-However, he explains that these models, built on laboratory or simulation experiments generally suffer from a lack of validation under real conditions.
-Nevertheless, a very large number of direct or indirect observations of DSD are available whether on the ground, from disdrometers (among others, Joss and Waldvogel, 1967; Kruger and Krajewski, 2002; Delahaye et al., 2006), or at various heights, from the use of Doppler radars (Kol-

-- lias et al., 2002; Peters et al., 2005).
+For instance, Kollias et al. (2001) show that updraft structures can cause horizontal and vertical sorting of raindrops with a lack of large raindrops (> 3 mm) in the updraft core and an increase at the periphery.
+Moreover, concerning evaporation, drizzle can never reach the ground in specific meteorological situations (VanZanten et al., 2005).
+On the other hand, Mcfarquhar (2010) summarizes the main results on models concerning the coalescence and breakup processes.
+However, he explains that these models, built on laboratory or simulation experiments, generally suffer from a lack of validation under real conditions.
+Nevertheless, a very large number of direct or indirect observations of DSD are available either on the ground, from disdrometers (among others, Joss and Waldvogel, 1967; Kruger and Krajewski, 2002; Delahaye et al., 2006), or at various heights, from the use of Doppler radars (Kollias et al., 2002; Peters et al., 2005).
 Several studies have been carried out to compare these different observations (Bringi et al., 2003; Tokay et al., 2009; Schleiss and Smith, 2015).
 However, the combination of these sources of information about the DSD is a difficult task given their very different natures.
-It is even more demanding when you add the different spatio-temporal scales and the various locations of the measurements. - In order to improve vertical DSD profile retrievals, this study establishes a framework 10 allowing the assimilation at fine scale (< 5 min, 100 m) of heterogeneous observations in a dynamic model.
-The developed method allows the use of observations from different instruments, each with its own spatio-temporal resolution.
-Compared to direct observation retrievals, merging data in a dynamic model includes spatio-temporal consistency to the DSD retrievals.
-Moreover, it could help to assess and improve model 15 parameterization.
+It is even more demanding when you add the different spatiotemporal scales and the various locations of the measurements.

+In order to improve vertical DSD profile retrievals, this study establishes a framework allowing the assimilation at a fine scale ($< 5 \min, 100 \text{ m}$) of heterogeneous observations in a dynamic model.
+The developed method allows the use of observations from different instruments, each with its own spatiotemporal resolution.
+Compared to direct observation retrievals, merging data in a dynamic model includes spatiotemporal consistency to the DSD retrievals.
+Moreover, it could help to assess and improve the model parameterization.